 The second graph shows nationwide inventory for existing homes.

-According to the NAR, inventory was unchanged at 1.83 million in September from 1.83 million in August.
+According to the NAR, inventory decreased to 1.64 million in November from 1.77 million in October.
 Headline inventory is not seasonally adjusted, and inventory usually decreases to the seasonal lows in December and January, and peaks in mid-to-late summer.

 The last graph shows the year-over-year (YoY) change in reported existing home inventory and months-of-supply.
 Since inventory is not seasonally adjusted, it really helps to look at the YoY change.
 Note: Months-of-supply is based on the seasonally adjusted sales and not seasonally adjusted inventory.

-Months of supply increased to 4.1 months in September.
+Months of supply decreased to 3.7 months in November.

-This was below the consensus forecast.
+This was lower than the consensus forecast.
 For existing home sales, a key number is inventory - and inventory is still low.
 I'll have more later …